-This property's environmental impact rating is E. It has the potential to be C.
+This property's environmental impact rating is D. It has the potential to be C.

-Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each year.
+Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each You could improve this property's CO2 emissions by making the suggested changes.
+This will help to protect the environment.